schubi2/sdo-client/README.md

 ![Modules](/assets/images/3-Service_Info_Exchanges_between_Device_and_Owner_Server.jpeg)

-In our example the *sdoclient service* include the module *sdo_sys* which is copies the file *payload.bin* and *linux64.sh* from the customer IoT Platform into the device directory */var/lib/sdo-client/data*.
+In our example the *sdoclient service* includes the module *sdo_sys* which copies the file *payload.bin* and *linux64.sh* from the customer IoT Platform into the device directory */var/lib/sdo-client/data*.
 The script *linux64.sh* will be executed on the device when the copy has been finished.